Ashmeet670/morse-code-translator/README.md

 # Morse Code Translator
-*look at the functionality not the design, I ain't a designer*
+*Look at the functionality not the design, I ain't a designer*

 ## Text To Morse
 Type the text you want to translate into morse code,